 When you finish your job with crosscut blade the result will be cleaner cut on edges and a smoother cut surface.
-If you want polished surface, than you should for sure buy top-quality crosscut blade.
+If you want a polished surface, then you should for sure buy top-quality crosscut blade.

 We have already mentioned that there are different blades for different materials.

-What can affect on the cuts is also the shape of the blade tooth.
+What can affect the cuts is also the shape of the blade tooth.

 When you start searching for a blade you will see many different marks, and here is what they refer to;